 For B2B email in the US, CAN-SPAM is the law that matters.
 The rules are short:

 Fines reach $46,517 per email.
 Per email.
-Send 10,000 non-compliant messages and the math becomes existential real quick.
+Send 10,000 non-compliant messages and the math turns existential real quick.

 Best Practices for Cold Email Outreach

 Beyond the legal minimums: make your unsubscribe link obvious.
 Don't bury it in size-6 gray font at the bottom.
-Never buy lists scraped from LinkedIn — it violates their ToS and the data is usually terrible quality.
+Never buy lists scraped from LinkedIn β it violates their ToS and the data is usually terrible.
 If someone asks to be removed, remove them today.
 Not in 10 days.
 Today.

-And honestly, compliance isn't just about avoiding fines.
+And honestly?
+Compliance isn't only about avoiding fines.
 One too many spam complaints and Gmail starts dumping your emails into junk for everyone on your domain.
 Doesn't matter how perfect your auto repair marketing copy is if it never reaches an inbox.

 FAQ